mmdebrahimi/operations_research/README.md

 broad terms, mathematical programming can be defined as a mathematical representation aimed at programming or planning the best possible allocation of scarce resources.
 When the mathematical representation uses linear functions exclusively, we have a linear-programming model.

+Best approach to using this repository is to look through the code and have some understanding of your problem and which solver/optimizer best applies to your problem, then implement it using your own constraints, variables and objective function.

 Source: MIT OCW, Rafael Silva Pinto
 R&D and Data Manager, PhD candidate (Udemy)